 Per 1/2 pizza (156 g): 350 calories, 18 g fat (7 g saturated fat), 520 mg sodium, 35 g carbs (1 g fiber, 6 g sugar), 13 g protein

-Even if you’re gluten-free and limited on what grocery options are available to you, you shouldn’t settle for fatty products like this when you’re shopping at Trader Joe’s.
-Frozen aisle finds like this are more common than we’d like to think, so don’t let the fresh Roma tomato slices and rice, potato, and tapioca crust fool you.
+Even if you're gluten-free and limited on what grocery options are available to you, you shouldn't settle for fatty products like this when you're shopping at Trader Joe's.
+Frozen aisle finds like this are more common than we'd like to think, so don't let the fresh Roma tomato slices and rice, potato, and tapioca crust fool you.
 As healthy as that sounds, this product still packs almost 20 grams of fat per serving.
-Good thing we’ve scoured the rest of the frozen section for The 26 Best And Worst Frozen Foods At Trader Joe’s; you can’t go wrong!
+Good thing we've scoured the rest of the frozen section for the best and worst frozen Trader Joe's products; you can't go wrong!